 Subverted with the acamoth.
 Sure, they're evil, reality-hungry spirits who recreate their horrific home in the minds of those they enter...But it was entirely consensual, to the point that whatever they do with their host dings the Karma Meter, since you literally let them in, and are thus a willing accomplice to their deeds...

 For the Banishers, the Awakening (the moment of becoming a mage) itself is Mind Rape.
 The point is particularly driven home because it is usually a profound and joyous, inspiring moment (even in some of the less pleasant places, like Pandemonium or Stygia).
 To Banishers, it is unwanted, misunderstood, or traumatic, in a way that causes them to want to destroy all magic.

-Two vampire clans have this as a power.
-In the Vampire: The Masquerade, Malkavians used Dementation to drive potential victims and rivals insane.
+Both Vampire games have a clan with this as a power.
+In Vampire: The Masquerade, Malkavians use Dementation to drive potential victims and rivals insane.
 In Vampire: The Requiem, Nosferatu use Nightmare to inspire great fear... and break minds with it.